mardambey/mypipe/README.md

     data-dir = "/tmp/mypipe"

-The simplest way to observe the replication stream that mypipe is injesting is to configure the `stdout` producer.
+The simplest way to observe the replication stream that mypipe is ingesting is to configure the `stdout` producer.
 This producer will simply print to standard out the mutation events that mypipe is consuming.